-The design and age of a water tower can often present various challenges, starting with the design and configuration through to access and delivery.
-Sloped floors, restricted access and limited space can also mean innovative solutions are required, including scaffold dancefloors and bespoke scaffolding for access to domed roofs.
+The design, configuration and age of a water tower can present various challenges with access and delivery of works.
+Sloped floors, restricted access and limited space mean innovative solutions are often required, including rope access solutions, scaffold dancefloors and bespoke scaffolding for access to domed roofs.

 Access into a water tower tank is often located on the roof, so requires the installation of ladders, staircases, handrails and fall arrest systems to allow safe entry and exit into the tank.
 External galvanized and internal stainless-steel staircases should also be installed and replaced after long periods of time to ensure safe access for all operatives and visitors.